THU-numbda/CapBench/README.md

 - preprocessing pipeline authoring workflows
 - OpenRCX / RWCap maintenance helpers

+Reference-only material such as baseline projects, archived scripts, and upstream flow snapshots now lives under `reference/` and is not part of the installable package.

 > [!WARNING]
 > **Repository Status**: This repository is being mirrored by a different repository that is currently under review for a conference.
 Please **do not push any changes directly to the main branch**.
 Use feature branches or forks for development work.